fwextensions/quick-score/README.md

 const quickScore = require("quick-score").quickScore;
 ```

-You can then call `quickScore()` with a `string` and a `query` to score against that string.
+Then call `quickScore()` with a `string` and a `query` to score against that string.
 It will return a floating point score between `0` and `1`.
 A higher score means that string is a better match for the query.
 A `1` means the query is the highest match for the string, though the two strings may still differ in case and whitespace characters.

 ```js
 quickScore("thought", "gh");   // 0.4142857142857143